DCWelch/parkrun-event-co-director/README.md

 If you are an event director who wants the outputs from this tool, but doesn't want to run it themselves, feel free to email farmpond@parkrun.com.
 I would be happy to generate all the files for you :)

+If you would like to run things yourself, I tried to make it as simple as I could:

 `git clone https://github.com/DCWelch/parkrun-event-co-director.git`

 `cd parkrun-event-co-director`